9 Types of Retirement Accounts You Should Know

 Who it’s for: Non-working spouses who have not earned income for the year.

-2022 contribution limits: Up to $6,000 per year for those younger than 50 and $7,000 per year for those 50 or older.
+2025 contribution limits: Up to $7,000 per year for those younger than 50.
+Up to $8,000 per year for those 50 or older.

-All contribution limits are as of 2022 and are subject to change.
+All contribution limits are as of 2025 and are subject to change.

 This article is not intended as legal or tax advice.
 Northwestern Mutual and its financial representatives do not give legal or tax advice.
 Taxpayers should seek advice regarding their particular circumstances from an independent legal, accounting or tax adviser.

-All investments carry some level of risk including the potential loss of all money invested.
+All investments carry some level of risk, including the potential loss of all money invested.

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.